chrisbchoi/angular11-tailwindcss-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

+This is the sample project with tailwindcss with angular 11.

+## to reduce the production size, run
+`
+npm run build:prod
+`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.